silaskalmbach/modbuslogger/readme.md

    - Manages Modbus instrument connections
    - Processes register readings and value calculations
    - Handles database operations

+For testing, you can set a toggle to print the output and a toggle to only display the SQL query without writing it to the database.
+These options are in the init section of the class.
+By default, both options are set to false and only some init statements and errors get printed.

 2. **Key Functions**
    - `_load_metadata()`: Reads sensor configuration from CSV